History of the Seafarers Hospital Society

 From 1817 to 1870

-The Seamen’s Hospital Society was founded in 1821 by a group of philanthropists in response to the increasing number of homeless and impoverished seafarers living on the streets of London after the Napoleonic wars.
+The Seafarers Hospital Society was founded in 1821, as the Seamen’s Hospital Society, by a group of philanthropists in response to the increasing number of homeless and impoverished seafarers living on the streets of London after the Napoleonic wars.
 By then the Mercantile Marine, as it was known, was clearly demarcated from the Royal Navy but had none of the Navy’s medical services to support its men.
 The health of the sailors in the merchant service had been almost totally neglected.

 It was in response to this neglect that, in 1817-18, a group of philanthropists established a charity for distressed seamen.
 Originally called the Society for Distressed (Destitute) Seamen, in 1821 it became the Seamen’s Hospital Society.